EstDavid/pet-care-app/README.md

 - Run the following command in the MongoDB shell of your database: `db.User.createIndex( { "contact.loc" : "2dsphere" } )` This will create the index necessary to perform for pet sitters nearby.

-- Run `npm run db:seed` to populate the database with data
+- In the folder `./src/lib/db/mocks` you can find the files corresponding to the different collections the CADO database is made from.
+Simply import them into a fresh database in your MongoDB Atlas or Compass.

 ### Running the app